 "I first came to Warwick as an undergraduate in 1998, and came back to do a Master's, PhD and then (because I clearly love it!) to work in professional services.
 At other times I've also lived in Liverpool, Suffolk and London.
 My work in Student Recruitment means I get to share more about Warwick with prospective students, parents and school counsellors across Europe.
 I am therefore used to talking with people who are new to Warwick, and I often say that the diversity of Warwick's campus community is one of the things I like most.
 From first coming out to now being a Co-Chair on the Staff Network, Warwick's been central to my LGBT life.
 I'd be glad to offer an informal welcome and chat whether you are an existing member of staff, or a recent joiner."

-"I moved to Warwickshire with my partner 3 years ago and started working at Warwick University not long afterwards.
-I studied French and Spanish at UEA and have lived in Bedfordshire, Norwich, Cambridge and South of Madrid.
-If you're new to Warwick or even to England, I can empathise.
+"I started working at Warwick University in 2017, shortly after relocating to the West Midlands.
+Whether you're new to Warwick or have been unsure whether to join, we’ll be happy to hear from you.
 Not knowing many people outside of the University, I've enjoyed making the most of working at Warwick: joining rock up and play badminton sessions, taking a German language class and becoming co-chair of the LGBT+ network.
 I'm open to trying new activities and look forward to any suggestions which could help revitalise the network, whether it's board games or reading clubs, coffee or sport..."